BatzJunior/testrepo/_pages/023-catalogues.md

 To create a catalogue it is necessary to transfer the catalogue object within the request's body.
 Beneath a unique identifier and the catalog name the valid attributes need  to be transfered, catalogue entries are optional.
 The attribute keys which are used for the valid attributes must come from the catalogue attribute range (specified in the [configuration]({{site.baseurl }}/{{page.category}}/configuration/)

-{{ site.images['info'] }} If no catalogue entries are transfered an empty catalogue entry with the key 0 and attribute values 'not defined' ( in case of alphanumeric attributes ) is created.
+{{ site.images['info'] }} If no catalogue entries are transfered an empty catalogue entry with the key 0 and attribute values 'not defined' ( in case of alphanumeric attributes ) is created by default.

 ### {{ site.headers['example'] }} Adding a catalogue with the uuid 8c376bee-ffe3-4ee4-abb9-a55b492e69ad